kylepearson13/slipspace.github.io/_press/2014-08-01-get-ready-for-slipspace.md

 Slipspace currently supports .NET and JavaScript with additional languages coming soon.
 There is also a RESTful API which developers can use to add Slipspace support to their framework or language of choice.

-Slipspace has been under development for two and a half months and will be launching mid-October.
-It is completely free to use while in beta with pricing to be announced as soon as it becomes available.
+Slipspace is scheduled to launch mid-October and is completely free to use while in beta.
+Pricing to be announced as soon as it becomes available.

 **About solve.solutions**

 [solve.solutions](http://solve.solutions) is a boutique services firm based in Auckland, NZ.
 We are committed to helping New Zealand startups succeed.
 We specialise in identifying what's required in getting a minimal viable product (MVP) built.
-[Slipspace](http://slipspace.co) is our first completely in-house project which was built to manage our clients applications.
+[Slipspace](http://slipspace.co) is our first completely in-house project which was built to manage our client's applications.

 **Contact**